These Photos Of The Obamas On Vacation Are Bringing Us So Much Joy

 The world may be burning and all, but these photos of Barack and Michelle Obama on vacation in the British Virgin Islands are bringing some much-needed joy to the internet.
 After a post-inauguration jaunt to a secluded hilltop home in Palm Springs, the couple headed to billionaire Richard Branson's private island last week, according to The Daily Mail.
 And they were the picture of utter — and utterly deserved — relaxation.
+(Actually, come to think of it, we're a little jealous — it just snowed in NYC.)
 Here is the first couple, arriving stunning and impossibly fresh-looking, to quote Carrie Bradshaw:

 Obamas Arrive British Virgin Islands On Richard Branson's Private Jet: Barack and Michelle Obama have arrived in… https://t.co/fQdbRFEM8T pic.twitter.com/Qcnom1TVbP— Nigerian News (@Nigeria_Info) January 24, 2017